joshhinds/joshhinds.github.io/learn-seo.md

 * <a href="https://terakeet.com/blog/seo-lead-generation/">SEO Lead Generation: How to Get Leads Through SEO</a>

+<h3>Google Algorithm Updates + Other Search Engine Updates</h3>h3>

+* <a href="https://www.searchenginejournal.com/google-algorithm-history/">Listing of Google Algorithm Updates</a> (Search Engine Journal) - Learn all about Google's search algorithm updates.
+Offers a quick breakdown of each!
+*
+* <a href="https://www.mariehaynes.com/google-ai-systems/">Google's Helpful Content & Other AI Systems May Be Impacting Your Site's Visibility</a> by Marie Haynes - Explores Google’s Helpful Content update and how to succeed in AI-driven search rankings.

 <hr>
 Want to connect?
 Do so on <a href="https://www.linkedin.com/in/joshhinds">my LinkedIn page</a> (be sure to mention you found me here)